marmold/packer-plugin-wim/README.md

 To build the plugin you need a gcc compiler, go runtime +1.17 and wimlib files.

 To be able to build the plugin on Windows, install GCC compiler that suit you the most, for example  https://jmeubank.github.io/tdm-gcc/download/.
 For Go, follow official instructions.
 Download wimlib from https://wimlib.net/downloads or compile it from sources.
 Make sure to place `libwim-15.dll` in `\.out` directory and `libwim.lib`, `wimlib.h` to `.\.lib\devel` directory as this directory is linked in cgo.
-Run `go build -x -o ./.out/packer-plugin-wim.exe .` from root directory of repository.
+Run `go build -x -o .\.out\packer-plugin-wim.exe .` from root directory of repository.
 For additional important information check below.

 ## Important notes